jumpinjackie/forge-e33-mod/design/notes.md

 Expedition 69:
  - Color Identity: Green
  - Chapter 1: Search your library for a basic land card and put it into play tapped
- - Chapter 2: Search your library for a non-basic land card and put it into play tapped
+ - Chapter 2: You may play an additional land thus turn
  - Chapter 3: Search your library for a basic land card and a non-basic land card and put them into play
     - Journal is a story of exploring everywhere and installing grapple points for those who come after.